Ricardokevins/Kevinpro-NLP-demo/README.md

 1. Update use Seq2Seq Transformer to Modeling Medical QA task   (Tuing on 55w pairs of Chinese Medical QA data) More detail to be seen in README.md of Transformer/MedQAdemo/
 2. Update new Trainer and useful tools
 3. remove previous implement of Transformer (with some unfixable bugs)
-## 2021.12.17

-1. Update Weighted Matrix Visualize Toolkit(eg. used for visualize of Attention Map) implement in Visualize.
-More Useful toolkit in the future
-2. Update Python comment Code Standards.
-More formal code practices will be followed in the future.

-## 2021.12.10

-1. Update Practical use of Pytorch_Lighting, Use Text_classification as Example.
-Convert the Pytorch to LightningLite.
-More details in LightingMain.py。
-2. Remove the redundant code

-## 2021.12.9

-1. update Practical use of Amp(Automatic Mixed Precision).
-Implement in VAEGenerator, Test on local MX150, Significant improve the training time and  Memory-Usage, More details in Comments at the end of the code
-2. Based the command of Amp, Modified the definition of 1e-9 to inf in model.py